nikitavoloboev/data/life/lessons-learned.md

 - Don't repeat what other people have already done.
 	- If possible reuse other people's work as much as possible to create new and novel things.
 - Don't compare myself to other people.
+- Be consistent.
+Define your own [rules](../productivity/flow/rules.md) and follow them.
+Adjust the rules and your workflow to match what you have learned.
+- Make friends with imperfection.
+Enjoy and cherish the process and never fixate on the result.
+Projects, articles, ideas will evolve with time and will never be what you first envisioned them to be.
+But you can only know that when you start and try make it.
+- Just start.
+Getting distracted is easy but starting is hard.
 - Study smart.
 	- Ask myself the question of what it is I am trying to solve or understand.
 	- Start working to solve the problems before the deadline.
 And __prioritise__.